harold-js/harold-website/src/docs/guides.md

 {{hostDirName}}
 ```

-It will return the previously defined subdirectory name in which the whole website is hosted.
-It is sometimes useful when you would like to get this name in your templates dynamically.
-In the default template, it is used to provide proper paths for the template's JavaScript logic.
+It returns the configured subdirectory name where the website is hosted.
+This is useful when you need that value dynamically in templates.
+In the default template, it provides paths for the template's JavaScript logic.
 You probably won't need to use it much unless you write your own Harold template for many different projects.

-There isn't a possibility to add custom Handlebars helpers, but it is in plans in the future.
+Custom Handlebars helpers are not supported yet, but they are planned for the future.

 ## SCSS files

-Harold uses Scss for styling.
-All when what can be done with Scss should also be possible here.
+Harold uses SCSS for styling.
+Anything you can do with SCSS should also be possible here.

 You can create many different structures.
-The Default template uses Scss imports to differentiate sections and tooling classes.
-For example, you'll find there `_utils.scss` file with predefined content formatting classes and whole sections like `_main-menu.scss`.
-All is then imported in the `main.scss` file.
+The Default template uses SCSS imports to separate sections and utility classes.
+For example, you'll find a `_utils.scss` file with predefined content formatting classes and section files such as `_main-menu.scss`.
+Everything is then imported in the `main.scss` file.

 ```scss
 @import 'variables';